 The Moog Group is committed to fair employment practices, including compliance with Modern Slavery Laws, and has adopted this policy statement:

 “Moog will not tolerate modern slavery in our global operations, nor engage in contracting or subcontracting with other entities that are engaged in modern slavery.
-We will endeavour to meet or exceed all regulatory requirements related to combating modern slavery adopted by the Government of the United States, as well as such similar requirements as are adopted by the respective governments of other states and countries where we do business.”
+We will endeavor to meet or exceed all regulatory requirements related to combating modern slavery adopted by the Government of the United States, as well as such similar requirements as are adopted by the respective governments of other states and countries where we do business.”

 We have a Modern Slavery Compliance Plan.
 Key elements of this Plan include: